tisztamo/Junior/prompt.md

 Requirements:

-We need a responsive layout.
+Legyen a képernyő tetején egy felirat: &#34;Junior&#34;

-On mobile, use the whole screen
+Do not use jq, write out the whole the file!
-On desktop, center the content and limit its width to 1000px
+It is a solidjs project